 Ukraine is vibrant, splashed with bright murals.
 Ukraine is historical, with little reminders of what this country used to be.
 But to you, Ukraine is home.

 For some, it’s the stunning colorful cathedrals all over the city, others are enchanted by the history, and some love the people.
 You’ll just have to see what about Ukraine you love the most!
 A semester in this country is all about living like the locals.
 You’re living with your own host family and will hop on the bus or metro to get to school (and around the city).
 You also have so many adventures right at your fingertips: churches, cafes, museums, plus historical sites galore all across Ukraine.
 And on vacation?
 Plan on traveling to your favorite European countries.
+There’s lots to love in this country, that’s for sure.
 In Ukraine, your day to day adventures look a little bit like this …

 Glimpse a day in Ukraine

 HELP KIDS LEARN ENGLISH IN EUROPE

 In this Exchange Program, you’ll be making a difference by helping children learn English, up to 20 hours per week.
 No experience is needed, we provide training on our teaching method!
 Volunteers in Ukraine are teaching a huge range of ages: little kids who are just learning to speak English, all the way up to teenagers who are practicing their language skills for college exams.
 You’ll be teaching at one or two schools that are spread all over the big city of Kiev.
 Working with a few different schools and staff which makes for a busy, but very rewarding schedule.